anchitjain1234/Online-Hosts-Scanner/README.md

 * Parent waits for all the child processes to exit and then print the host ip addresses which responded with ICMP reply.

 #### TODOS
-* Add compatibility for different interfaces also.
+* Add compatibility for generic IPV4 address.
+* IPV6 compatibility.